 Whether you want a new look for your aquarium or a healthy alternative for your fish, gravel replacement can be tricky.
 While the most important beneficial bacteria live in the filter, plenty of ammonia- and nitrite-eating organisms colonize on various surfaces, contributing to the nitrogen cycle.
 If your tank has been set up for more than a few months, a good portion of your bacteria live in your gravel, and removing it altogether will overwhelm the nitrogen cycle, resulting in ammonia and nitrite spikes that can harm and kill your fish.

-There are safe procedures to changing out gravel.
+There are safe procedures for changing out gravel.
 It just takes patience and preparation.

 Option 1: Temporary Setup

 There is one way to do a complete gravel removal in a day and not harm your fish, and that’s setting up another tank for the new substrate.
 Basically, you are running a fishless cycle on another tank full of gravel; this means you will need a filter and ammonia to start up the cycle and dose occasionally.

 Run this fishless cycle until the readings read zero ammonia, zero nitrite, and any amount of nitrate.
 This will probably take up to a month to accomplish.
 Once the tank has cycled, spend the day removing the old gravel and replacing it with the newly colonized gravel.

 - Pros: You can keep your fish tank looking great and then instantly change the gravel once the temporary setup has cycled.